akarshsaxena992/Task-Management-Application/README.md

     git clone https://github.com/akarshsaxena992/Task-Management-Application.git
     ```
 2. Navigate to the project directory.
+3. Run the following commends and start both the backend and frontend server

+    For Front End
+- cd frontend
+- npm init or npm i
+- npm start

+    For Back End
+- cd server
+- npm init or npm i
+- npm start

-3. Download the XAMPP control panel for Mysql.
+5. Download the XAMPP control panel for Mysql.
     Create a database named 'crud' and create a table inside that database named 'task'.
     Change the Credentials in server.js file
     host: "localhost",